RedisJSON/RedisJSON/docs/commands/json.arrpop.md

 "[[80,90,100,120]]"
 {{< / highlight >}}

-Pop the lowest value because it's a duplicate of the highest value in the first product's index.
+Update the `max_level` field of the product: remove an unavailable value and add a newly available value.

 {{< highlight bash >}}
 127.0.0.1:6379> JSON.ARRPOP key $.[1].max_level 0